AnuragHalder/Resume_Information_Extraction/README.md

 This script intends to implement a naive mechanism for extraction of: Name, Contact Number & Email Id from a collection of resumes and save it systematically in an excel (.xlsx) file.
 <br>
 <br>
-Extraction of phone number and email id: Simple regex is used Extraction of name: Standford's NER is used which is currently the SOTA method to achieve Named Entity extraction
+Extraction of phone number and email id: Simple regex is used <br>
+Extraction of name: Standford's NER is used which is currently the SOTA method to achieve Named Entity extraction
 <br>
 <br>